-- invest energy in increasing the profit margin of your business - let go of the belief that only high risk creates high return and instead embrace the exciting reality that low risk, high margin agriculture is possible.
+- invest energy into adding additional profit margin to your business - let go of the belief that only high risk creates high return and embrace the exciting reality that low risk, high margin agriculture is possible.

 What does successful integration look like?